SaltyAom/multi-ely/README.md

     - must perform input sanitization to prevent XSS attack

 ## Additional note
+You might want to adjust total thread according to your CPU manually in `scripts/wrk.sh`

 There's an automate test using `bench.ts` but since it allocate some port beforehand, the benchmark will not perform in full performance as expected.